dpgmediamagazines/django-arctic/docs/forms.md

 It is recomended to use the project created in the [Lists](lists.md) chapter as a base to try the examples on this one.

-## Links
+## Actions

-By default the Forms include a 'Submit' button, but more can be added by using the `actions` property, for example:
+By default the Forms include a `Submit` button, but more can be added by using the `actions` property, for example:

     actions = [